Dry Garlic Chutney Powder Recipe

 Serving suggestion for garlic chutney powder

 This Dry Garlic Chutney Powder can be used as a condiment with literally anything.
-It is a popular condiment used in the Mumbai famous Vada Pao.
+It is a popular condiment used in Mumbai's famous Vada Pao.
 Once I made the Dry Garlic Chutney Powder and tasted it, I realized that I could eat it with anything.

 As soon as the boys came back from school, I gave them some yogurt rice with this Dry Garlic Chutney Powder sprinkled on top and they absolutely loved it.
 I can't wait to make some crispy dosai / crepe and layer it with some of this spicy Dry Garlic Chutney Powder.